alen-quan/RIC-assisted-realtime-video-QoE-prediction-system/README.md

 | **TTPP (ours)**  | **46.39**        | **26.61**                    | **106.88**                   | **0.163**         | 0.107                        | **0.232**                    | **1.514**          | 1.171                        | **2.837**                    | **4.26 ms**       |

 </div>

+We also plotted the CDF of the absolute prediction error of the proposed scheme, as shown in Fig 4.
+Compared with the baseline algorithm, the absolute error of the TTPP algorithm proposed in this paper is reduced by 34.75 maximum and increased by 56.6%.
+In addition, below the 70th percentile, the CDF curve of the TTPP algorithm overlaps between the data enhancement method and the non-data enhancement method, while above the 70th percentile, the CDF curve of the TTPP algorithm with data enhancement shows better performance.
+The results show that data enhancement methods have performance advantages over non-data enhancement methods at higher percentiles.